Please read all of the following information before following any links.

-- Blue ADA meters require payment for time or for the vehicle to be linked to a valid CSU parking permit.
+- Blue American Disabilities Act meters require payment for time or for the vehicle to be linked to a valid CSU parking permit.

 If you are applying for an H (ADA) permit, you MUST have a valid permanent medical authorization on file.
 Please have your physician fill out a medical permit application form and return it to our office.
 Permanent medical authorizations do not have to be renewed.

 If you are applying for a J service zone permit, you MUST have your Department Head or Director email us at firstname.lastname@example.org with your name, the reasons why you need a J service zone permit, and a description of the duties which warrant close proximity parking.